jackrgm/mission_planner/README.md

 # Mission

-Mission is a lightweight terminal-based application that allows users to construct, manage, and execute autonomous navigation missions.
+Mission is a lightweight terminal-based application that allows users to construct, manage, and execute autonomous navigation missions for robots.

 This ROS package which provides Mission uses a server-client architecture, which includes a ROS server that handles the backend processing, allowing alternative